PrathmeshChurhe/Python-Projects/README.md

-# Codeclause
+# python projects
-Repository for tasks associated with Codeclause internship.
+Repository for proejcts done with the help of python like Voice assistant, URL shortener and Music Player.